-Posted by Vidisco Expert, March 02, 2022
+Posted by Vidisco, March 02, 2023

-The oil and gas industry heavily relies on inspection for quality assurance, while ensuring that all equipment is running reliably and safely.
+The oil and gas industry relies heavily on inspection for quality assurance, while ensuring that all equipment is running reliably and safely.
 With regulations such as ASME and API, oil platforms, refineries, power stations, and oil and gas pipelines must be constantly checked for corrosion, erosion, or any imperfections that could lead to dangerous conditions, critical failures, or worse, catastrophic incidents.

-Inspection is carried out through Non-Destructive Testing (NDT).
+Inspection is carried out through Non-Destructive Testing (NDT) Techniques.
 NDT is a critical process that can be used to evaluate, analyze, and test the properties of materials without causing any harm or damage.
 Infinitely important for upstream and downstream oil and gas companies, NDT must be carried out efficiently and accurately to ensure smooth operation.

 Challenges of NDT for the Oil and Gas Industry